mobilecoinfoundation/mcips/text/0031-transactions-with-contingent-inputs.md

 For swaps based on contingent inputs, one possible experience is that the service generates a signed contingent input for you, and you build a transaction with it and submit it to the network.
 However, it could also be that the user builds a signed contingent input and submits it to the service (like Airswap), where it enters an order book and is filled by someone else.
+Potentially, SGX could be leveraged somehow, so that the service can prove to the user that they won't be front-run when they submit a trade order.

 We think there are numerous ways that this primitive could be used to build a swapping service and a myriad of tradeoffs, and we prefer to scope this MCIP just to specifying the signed contingent input primitive.